 The Office of State Affiliate Relationships is responsible for assisting state affiliate leadership teams in functioning as strong, effective teams.
-This includes assisting with officer training and professional development, executive director onboarding and professional development, providing coaches for our new presidents and executive directors and assisting leadership teams.
+This includes assisting with officer training and professional development, executive director onboarding and professional development, providing coaches for our new presidents and executive directors, assisting leadership teams, state board facilitation and training, and state affiliate strategic planning.
 The Office of SAR is also responsible for providing the staffing for the National Council of State Education Associations (NCSEA), including the executive director of NCSEA.
 The basic purpose of the National Council of State Education Associations (NCSEA) is to provide a forum of communication and interchange of ideas among state and national leaders while providing guidance to NEA regarding its policies and programs as they affect the state associations.
 Additionally, NCSEA offers the means whereby NEA affiliated state education associations can be more instrumental in bringing about a close and constructive working relationship with the NEA.

-NENTL-BLOOM, LISA, director, SAR; executive director, NCSEA PADILLA, DOMINIC, associate director TAYLOR, GLEN, senior human resources business partner TUCKER, SASHA, confidential assistant BOWMAN, CELESTE, budget and financial specialist
+NENTL-BLOOM, LISA, director, SAR; executive director, NCSEA

+PADILLA, DOMINIC, associate director

+ELLIS, DONYE, manager of business affairs

+TAYLOR, GLEN, facilitation coach

+TUCKER, SASHA, confidential assistant

+BOWMAN, CELESTE, budget and financial specialist